Complete guide to classification algorithms

 Representation of a confusion matrix (source)

-The processing time is another crucial parameter for analyzing the types of classification algorithms in machine learning.
+The processing time is another crucial parameter for analyzing the types of classification algorithms.

 In the article, we will consider the following 4 machine learning classification types and their implementation in Python: